-Nova will not be on the school premise every day but will spend up to 4 hours up to 3 times a week supporting the school in different ways.
+Nova will not be on the school premise every day but will be in on occasions supporting the school in different ways.
 Notices will be displayed to inform children, staff and visitors of the dog's presence.

 Staff, visitors and pupils known to have allergic reactions to dogs should not go near the dog.
 Anyone with a fear of dogs will be respected and never be forced to interact with the dog.
 They can receive coaching in a controlled environment with the dog to help them overcome their fears if they so wish.